Ray Nuñez, Alisha Pina and Victoria Rodriguez selected for inaugural Equity Leadership Initiative class

 Nuñez has a life-long passion for creative storytelling, inclusive community engagement, and building successful brands.
 Since arriving in the United States from Los Reyes, Michoacán, Mexico in 1999, he has been recognized nationally for his creative work, including design, fundraising, marketing and brand strategy.
 In 2020, he was named to the Tech Collectives Next Tech Generation list.

-Pina is Chief Public Affairs Officer for the Rhode Island Department of Human Services.
+Pina plans to launch “Wingspan,” her own communications, marketing and consulting firm, soon.
 In addition, she consults for small businesses, nonprofits and schools to drive systemic change.
+Most recently, she was Chief Public Affairs Officer for the state Department of Human Services.
 Previously, she was a reporter for the Providence Journal where the series “Race in Rhode Island,” of which she wrote pieces for and helped lead, was honored by the National Association of Black Journalists.

 "There are so many aspects of this program that I am looking forward to and all of it will take me to a new level of leader for Rhode Island and beyond.
 I am particularly excited about the energy and inspiration that will be exchanged between the 31 inaugural ELI members as well as the one-on-one coaching and long-lasting connections that will be made."- Alisha Pina